davidohalloran/metatags/readme.markdown

 add_meta({:property => 'og:image'}) { {:content => path_to_image('image.jpg')} }
 ```

-The hash returned from the lamda gets merged with the set of attributes passed to the method.
+The hash returned from the block gets merged with the set of attributes passed to the method.